 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Lytle Creek has relatively fewer families with younger children, and/or college students.
 Combined, this makes Lytle Creek a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Lytle Creek is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Lytle Creek doesn't have a public transportation system that people use for their commute.

 The education level of Lytle Creek citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 17.54% of adults 25 and older in Lytle Creek have a college degree.